plomari/dxx/README.txt

   also possible to "save" them when collecting them.
 The configuration (F6) and the saved invuln./cloak amount are part of savegames.
 This feature was added for gameplay parity with D2X-XL.
+- saving and restoring in secret levels.
+(For the better or worse.)
+- debug mode is available at runtime.
+It can be temporarily enabled, and makes some debugging functions available that were normally only available when building the game in debug mode.
+- extensive trigger debugging (del+h in debug mode).

 This was also converted to SDL2 (OpenGL/Linux only), possibly with some problems that still should be fixed.